Direct To Film (DTF): Color Profiling and White Control

 This is used for the Black and color shirts to determine the highest amount of opacity with the least amount of White ink.

-This chart prints 100% white in varying degrees.
+This chart prints 100% white in varying degrees of LPI dot size.

-This is to check for any misalignment between Color and White.
+This is to check for any misalignment between Color and White but only after the mechanical white to black alignment on the printer is performed first.

 A Black rectangle is printed with White underneath.
 This is to be checked on the film output where Black will be underneath the White.
 This is pixel-based, meaning you can shift the White relative to the Color or Black ink by adjusting pixel placement.

-Note: that the shift will only be applied until the output stage, so there's no rip preview.
+NotesThe shift will only be applied at the output stage, there's no visible rip preview.

-- Set the chosen White settings and offset and go to Next.
+Set the chosen White settings and offset and click Next.

 The next profiling steps are just the regular Linearization, TAC and Gamut chart per wizard (only minor DTF specific recommendations).